EL-OUARDY/wordle-game/README.md

 - Keep UI changes responsive and test on mobile and desktop
 - If you add new text, add a translation entry in `languages/*.json`
 - For large changes, open an issue first to discuss the approach

+### Add your own language to the project

+Quick steps to add a new locale:

+1. Create a new JSON file in `languages/` (use an existing file as a template like `languages/en.json` -> `languages/xx.json`) and translate all keys.
+2. Add the locale code to the project's types and constants:
+   - add your code to the Languages type (e.g. `types.ts`)
+   - add an entry to the `LANGUAGES` constant (e.g. `constants.ts`)
+3. Ensure the language menu can show the new locale.
+4. Test locally (`npm run dev`) and build (`npm run build`).

+Notes:

+- Use a consistent locale code (e.g. `es`, `fr`, `de`) and keep translation keys identical across files.
+- Update all language files whenever you add new UI strings.

 ## Author